YellowAli/Mecha-Rebellion/README.md

-# group-project-team-3
-Here’s a draft README file for your game **Mecha Rebellion**:

----

 # Mecha Rebellion

 **Mecha Rebellion** is an action-packed 3D first-person shooter (FPS) game developed in Unity.
 Featuring AI-driven combat, aerial challenges, and a dynamic final boss battle, the game offers three progressively intense levels to test your skills and strategy.